Code-Institute-Submissions/ms2-matchthepairs/README.md

 - A *Difficulty Level* function, which changes the game depending on the chosen level, will be left as a feature to be implemented and so will **not** be included in this release.

 ### **Structure**
-The site has a simple and clear structure consisting of just two pages, *Home* and *Contact Us*.
+The site has a simple and clear structure consisting of just two pages, *Play* and *Contact Us*.
 Both pages contain the same navigation bar and footer to allow for user navigation ease.
 The two pages are also consistent in colour and design to ensure the user is comfortable.

-#### Home Page
+#### Play Page
 - Will contain the actual game and clear instructions for how to play.
 - On larger devices, the instructions will be clearly shown beside the game.
 - On smaller devices, the instructions will be available through a modal.
 The user will see a clear prompt on how to access this modal.